We primarily use duck and/or chicken eggs in our dog and cat meals. The whole egg, shell and all.

 Pasture Raised is as close as you can get to local farmer eggs.
 All that other stuff, like organic, cage-free, free range, Omega-3 enriched, and the worst IMO: hormone free, are basically gimmicks to cover-up poor-quality eggs and horrendous living conditions.

 Did you know hormones are illegal to add to chickens?
-So putting “hormone-free” on the packaging is deceptive and pure turd-polishing.
+So putting “hormone-free” on the packaging is deceptive.
 Consider the integrity of that brand for future purchases.

 Pasture-raised.
 Or local farm.
 That’s what we use in Fetching Foods.